rotki/docs/usage-guides/settings/general.md

 Specify whether to automatically detect tokens and refresh balances by periodically checking historical events.

+#### Auto detect tokens on login

+Also run token detection after the first balance scan following login, so newly acquired tokens show up without waiting for the next periodic run.
+This is opt-in and **disabled by default**.

+#### Auto detect tokens cooldown

+The minimum time between two on-login detection runs, from 1 to 168 hours (7 days).
+Logging in again inside the cooldown skips the scan, so several logins in a day do not each trigger one.
+Triggering detection yourself from the accounts page ignores the cooldown.

+This setting only appears when **Auto detect tokens on login** is enabled.

 #### Display Date in Localtime

 Specify whether dates in CSV exports should be displayed in local time rather than UTC.
 Enabled by default.